image-zend-blog-php-engine-security

 Back to top

-Any PHP security issues can lead to one of the following consequences if not patched in time:
+Any PHP security flaw can lead to one of the following consequences if not patched in time:

 • Information disclosure: the attacker sees information that they could never access if the correct function were preserved.
 The revealed information could be random or useless, or could be very valuable, such as passwords or encryption keys.
 One example of a very severe information disclosure bug is the infamous Heartbleed bug.